 Generally, judges cannot overrule or challenge an Act unless the Act is “unconstitutional”.
 This means it was beyond the power of the Commonwealth or state parliament to make that law in the first place.
 The courts can then declare the Act or parts of it invalid and of no effect.

 The High Court can also resolve disputes where Commonwealth and state laws clash.
-The famous Tasmanian dams dispute in 1983 was an example of this principle at work.
+The famous Tasmanian dam dispute in 1983 is an example of this principle at work.
 The Tasmanian Government wanted to build a dam in a wilderness area.
-The Federal Government wanted to protect the wilderness area.
-The State Parliament passed a law permitting the dam to be built.
-The Federal Government passed a law protecting the wilderness from a dam.
+The federal government wanted to protect the wilderness area.
+The state parliament passed a law permitting the dam to be built.
+The federal government passed a law protecting the wilderness from a dam.
 The clash of the two inconsistent laws was tested in the High Court.
-The High Court followed the accepted rule that where a valid state law and a valid federal law clash, the federal law will prevail.
+The High Court followed the accepted rule that where a valid state law and a valid federal law clash, the federal law prevails.
 The dam was stopped.

-If a government does not like a judge's decision and/or interpretation of an Act, the parliament can pass an Act specifically to overturn that decision.
+If a government does not like a court decision and a judge’s interpretation of an Act, the parliament can pass an Act specifically to overturn that decision or interpretation.
 Parliament can also add rules to judge-made law.
-In that case, parliament-made law will assert all the rules for that area.
+In that case, parliament-made law will state all the rules for that area.

 From time to time, parliament will repeal (do away with) or amend (change) an Act.
-Parliament is not restricted because of earlier Acts, and can change laws as it wishes.
+Parliament is not restricted by earlier Acts, and can change laws as it wishes.

-A set of rules has been developed by judges to help them interpret Acts; for example, there is a rule of interpretation which says that Acts are to be given their ordinary meaning unless that would lead to some absurdity.
-When, for example, an Act says a Minister may do this or that, we know that the Minister has a discretion to do something.
-If the Act says the Minister shall do something, we know the Minister is bound to do something.
+A set of rules has been developed by judges to help them interpret Acts; for example, there is a rule of interpretation that says Acts are to be given their ordinary meaning unless that would lead to some absurdity.
+When, for example, an Act says a minister may do this or that, we know that the minister has a discretion to do something.
+If the Act says the minister shall do something, we know the minister must do something.
 These rules assist people using an Act as they give some certainty to the meaning of commonly used words.